RP 500: Basic Restorative Practices Syllabus

 The IIRP will review requests for accommodations for a student whose condition meets the legal definition of a disability under the ADA and who is considered otherwise qualified for IIRP admission.
 In addition, when required by law, the IIRP will facilitate access to individuals with disabilities to ensure the delivery of and access to its educational programming.
 Special classroom set-ups, alternate testing, and other accommodations for students with documented disabilities are available on a case-by-case basis.

 The IIRP is not required by law to change the “fundamental nature or essential curricular components of its programs in order to accommodate the needs of disabled students.”
-It is the responsibility of students with disabilities that impact the student’s ability to access the IIRP’s educational programs to request accommodations through the office of the Associate Dean of Administration via email (This email address is being protected from spambots.
-You need JavaScript enabled to view it.) well in advance of need in order to give the IIRP a reasonable amount of time to evaluate the request and, if determined to be an appropriate accommodation, to implement the requested accommodation.
+It is the responsibility of students with disabilities that impact their ability to access the IIRP’s educational programs to request accommodations.
+This should be done well in advance of need in order to give the IIRP a reasonable amount of time to evaluate the request and, if determined to be appropriate, implement the accommodation.

 Technical Support